Screenly/Quality-Control/README.md

 [![Manual Quality Control (against real devices)](https://github.com/Screenly/Quality-Control/actions/workflows/manual-quality-control.yml/badge.svg)](https://github.com/Screenly/Quality-Control/actions/workflows/manual-quality-control.yml)

-This script is used to manually check the quality of a specific client version against real devices.
-It can be run manually by clicking the "Run workflow" button in the GitHub Actions UI.
+This script allows manual verification of a specific client version on *real* devices.
+It is triggered by clicking the "Run workflow" button in the GitHub Actions UI, where you must input the *client version* to confirm that the QC device is running the correct one.